thydo/COVID-on-The-Block/README.md

 Backend: Python (Community Resources)

-Google - Sheets (our temporary database!), Drive API (to get access to Sheets), Maps API (to show our Community Resources), Forms (user input)
+Google - Sheets (our temporary database!), Forms (user input), Drive API (to get access to Sheets), Maps API (to show our Community Resources)

 Amazon AWS: S3, Route 53, Cloudfront (website host), Lambda (automation for Sheets data entry)

-# Improvements
+# Improvements and What's Next
 Our `Community Resources` tab can be improved upon by:
 - using something more practical for geolocation, such as addresses or zip codes.
 - adding descriptions and contact information (like where/when users are available, how many resources they have, etc.)
+- privacy and verification features (security reasons)
+- community ratings

 Eventually, we hope to move our database to AWS's Aurora to scale and handle more user inputs from a custom-built form on our website.

+For now, our data is populated for Maricopa County (AZ), but we plan to scale this and take it to the next level.
+We hope to populate helpful resources to people in not only the United States, but also the rest of the world!

+We also want to add multiple languages to our website to accomodate everyone possible.
+We want to start with adding Spanish and Mandarin Chinese (the three most popular in the U.S.), and eventually, more languages for the rest of the world!

 # Acknowledgements
 Thank you to sunhacks for hosting this hackathon virtually!
-The organizers, mentors, MLH, and everyone who planned this hackathon for months.
+The organizers, mentors, MLH, and everyone who planned this hackathon.
-Last but not least, thanks Kevin from MLH! (does this qualify for swag ;))
+Last but not least, thanks Kevin from MLH! (does this qualify for swag ;)) ~and Red Bull for keeping me (achang-1) awake~